tensorforce/tensorforce/README.rst

 - For the same reason, we have altered the tests to always run multiple times and allow for an occasional failure on travis so our builds don't get broken by a random initialisation leading to an under/overflow.
 - Updated OpenAI Universe integration to work with our state/action interface, see an example in examples/openai_universe.py
+- Added convenience method to create Network directly from json without needing to create a network builder, see examples for usage

 29th May 2017